turcuciprian/myVimConfig/myCustomLuaConfig/README.md

 * Ctrl + n - Harpoon - switch to file 3
 * Ctrl + s - Harpoon - switch to file 4
 * 10GV12G - select from line 10 to line 12
+* gwip - reflow paragraph
+* } - jump to next paragraph (or function/block, when editing code)
+* { - jump to previous paragraph (or function/block, when editing code)

 ### Core vim movement keys
 * h - go left 1 character